nickazg/TheConstruct/README.md

 <br>

 ### 3.1.2. **Milestones**
 A Milestone is a project goal or checkpoint that can be defined and tangibly proven as complete.
 The project administrator determines the amount of Milestones, and the activities undertaken at each point.
-A Milestone is deemed as completed unless there is rejection, the investors from the preceding Funding Stage have the opportunity to reject its completion.
-If there is a 51% rejection the Milestone will need to be resubmitted or the Funding Stage is refunded back to its investors.
+A Milestone is deemed as completed unless there is rejection, the investors from the preceding Milestone Crowdfund have the opportunity to reject its completion.
+If there is a 51% rejection the Milestone will need to be resubmitted or the Milestone Crowdfund is refunded back to its investors.
 This opt-in approach is designed to maintain momentum while still holding accountability.

-Within a Funding Roadmap there can be an unlimited number of Milestones, however every milestone will always require a preceding Funding Stage.
+Within a Funding Roadmap there can be an unlimited number of Milestones, however every milestone will always require a preceding Milestone Crowdfund.

 <p align="center">
    <img